ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

         #...,                      # Additional inherited keyword arguments from the `EnhancedSampling` class.
     )

-The global conformational sampling as provided by `aMD` can be combined with local sampling acceleration of the selected CVs in the `WTMeABF` method:
+The global conformational sampling as provided by `aMD` can be combined with local sampling acceleration of the selected CVs in the `WTMeABF` method (Ref: https://doi.org/10.1021/acs.jctc.1c00103):

 .. code-block:: python
     :linenos: